Roof Talk-101 (5) Five Steps To Detect if You Have Roof Hail Damage

 Check the area around the base of all downspouts.
 When hail impacts roofing shingles, it degrades the shingle and tends to knock off the granules.
 In most cases, the untrained eye cannot see this damage, but if there is standard asphalt shingles on the roof, check around the downspouts for excessive granule buildup.
 If evident, there is strong chance there has been roof damage from the storm.

-5. Inspecting for Hail Damage to Vents and Shingles
+Damage to Vents and Shingles

 If you have any of the above indications, then you might want to inspect the roof vents and shingles.
 Please only do this if you have easy access to your roof and the slopes are not that steep.
 If you are not comfortable with getting up on your roof call a professional roofing company to assess the damage.